ucsd-cse30-f17/pa5-public/README.md

-# PA5: "Hacking" PA4 Gradebook
+# PA5: "Hacking" the PA4 Gradebook

 In this assignment, you will type in a password in a text (.txt) file, and run it through a provided executable: